EX-Zhang/Accuenergy/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Important Note

+Because of the CORS policy, the project uses proxy to send request to web api.

+Please check the "DemoVideo.avi" which show all the possible functions of the project first.

+## Modules Used

+Vue3, vue3-google-map, vxe-table

+## Folders

+'./src/i18n': Contains a file 'index.ts' that makes vxe-table modules show in English

+## Files

+'./src/components/Map.vue': Component contains the Google Map and Table

+'./src/components/Gmaps.vue': Google map component, including function that getting timezone and current time by coordinates

+'./src/components/LocationTable.vue': Table component, including all the methods for searching and editting the locations

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).